 This overview course is designed to introduce students to the principles of commercial radio broadcasting.
-Emphasis is placed on technical theory, programming and format, studio operation, radio sales, F.C.C. broadcast law, and production of audition tapes.
-Prerequisite(s): ENG 097, if required 3 lecture hours per week
+Emphasis is placed on technical theory, programming and format, studio operation, radio sales, F.C.C. broadcast law, and production of audition

-COM 105 - Storytelling for Digital Media
+COM 105 - Storytelling for Digital

 This course explores the ways in which storytelling serves as an essential medium for human communication, with specific focus on its central role in the creation of video games, film and multimedia.
 Students will examine traditional narrative theory with special emphasis on its adaptation for interactive digital media.
 Topics will include world creation, back-story, plot and story arc, genre, character development, and dialogue.
 Emphasis will be placed on the craft of storytelling, and the demands of creative development in a collaborative project environment.

-Prerequisite(s): ENG 096, if required 3 lecture hours per week
+Prerequisite(s): ENG 097, if required